sablier-labs/docs/docs/concepts/11-glossary.md

 A Lockup stream with payments in discrete tranches.

-## Timestamp

-A timestamp is the time component of a stream.
-In Lockup Linear, it represents start time, cliff time and end time whereas in lockup dynamic and lockup tranched, it plays a crucial role in the calculation of streaming curves.

 ## Monotonicity

 A protocol invariant that states that the total amount of assets released by the stream can only increase over time and never decrease.

-## Periphery

-Sablier contracts that are useful, but not required for Sablier to exist.
-New periphery contracts can always be deployed without migrating streams.

 ## Protocol Admin